Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridNamespace.md

 # Update-AzEventGridNamespace

 ## SYNOPSIS
-Asynchronously Create a new namespace with the specified parameters.
+Asynchronously Update a new namespace with the specified parameters.

 ## SYNTAX